eljeko/confluent-examples/ksqldb-multi-join/README.md

 ![Join diagram](ksql-stream.png "Title")

-This example shows how to join the content of three topics and emit a message only once on each topic a message with the same car plate arrives
+This example shows how to join the content of three topics and emit a message only once on each topic a message with the same car plate arrives.

-It consista of a Table and two Streams.
+It consist of a Table and two Streams.

 # Start docker-compose